Image and video hosting by TinyPic

 Selector – Ilawi

-“In this dance, promoted by Lonnie the taxi driver, the Jah Love Musik sound rocks the Harchos Hall venue.
+“In this dance, promoted by Lonnie the taxi driver, the Jahlovemuzik sound rocks the Hawkers Hall venue.
 Ilawi draws his selection from big hitters like Gregory Isaacs, Dennis Brown and Barrington Levy and the deejays Brigadier Jerry and newcomer General Uppo drop down on the versions in fine style.
 The latter’s “Can’t Stop Israel” and “Skank With I” shows promise while the experience of Briggy shows here on “When The Fire Start To Burn” and “Mash Poor People Down”.

 Featuring: Brigadier Jerry